theshadowx/Qt_OpenCV/README.md

 and then create this filter in C++.
 There is an [article](https://blog.qt.io/blog/2015/03/20/introducing-video-filters-in-qt-multimedia/) written by Laszlo Agocs taking about filters which can give you more depth about it.

-The fitler, made in this example, uses OpenCV Gaussian Blur and Canny edge detector.
+The fitler, made in this example, uses OpenCV Gaussian Blur and Canny edge detector for YUV420P camera.

 here is a screenshot of the application :